tomeucapo/tesla/README.md

 ### API Client library

-This a simple python library for connect to server and control this.
+This a simple python library for connect to server and control.

+* comm: Defines primitive methods with TCP socket client.
+* client: Defines different method server calls.

 ## Web application and webservice